 Three ships took part in search operations--the Russian tourist vessel Spirit of Enderby, the NZ naval vessel HMNZS Wellington, and the Sea Shepherd Conservation Society's Steve Irwin.
 The Steve Irwin recovered two empty life rafts--the first was one of three lost by the Wellington during the damaging bad weather, the second was from the Berserk--its line had been broken, not cut off, an indication it had not been used (Sea Shepherd news article (archive) about the life raft discovery).

-The Steve Irvin continued the search until it was called off Monday 28 February.
+The Steve Irvin continued the search until it was called off Monday 28 February 2011.
 It was using its helicopter (which has been refueled at McMurdo) but hopes for finding anything were unlikely.
-Here's the Sea Shepherd Conservation Society blog describing the search efforts, as well as an editorial by Steve Irvin captain Paul Watson.
+Here's a 25 February Sea Shepherd news article (archive) describing the search efforts, as well as an editorial (archive site) by Steve Irvin captain Paul Watson.

-The Berserk expedition website (before it disappeared) included a single framed "Berserk to the South Pole" blog entry in English which describes their legal issues with the Canadian government after their 2009 Northwest Passage venture...it concludes with their recruitment of South African surfer Leonard Banks, 32, one of three presumed lost.
+The former version of the Berserk expedition website included a single framed "Berserk to the South Pole" blog entry in English which describes their legal issues with the Canadian government after their 2009 Northwest Passage venture...it concludes with their recruitment of South African surfer Leonard Banks, 32, one of three presumed lost.
 The other two missing crewmen are Norwegians Robert Skaanes (34) and Tom Gisle Bellika (36).
 The Antarctic Treaty environmental protocol requires that all Antarctic ventures register and comply with their country's Antarctic government organization, but this expedition had not registered with the Norwegian Polar Institute or provided the required search-and-rescue insurance.

-The two Pole expeditioners were back in McMurdo on 27 February 2011...and they were flown north to NZ on the penultimate USAP C-17 flight the next day (Norway Post article).
-While in New Zealand they stated that they'd reached within 200 miles of the Pole, according to Voice of America, although this has not otherwise been confirmed.
+The two Pole expeditioners were back in McMurdo on 27 February 2011...and they were flown north to NZ on the penultimate USAP C-17 flight the next day (archived Norway Post article).
+While in New Zealand they stated that they'd reached within 200 miles of the Pole, according to Voice of America, although this was not otherwise confirmed.
 Weather at Pole was rather raunchy at the time...-59░F with 11 MPH winds...
 The two survivors would face serious questioning upon their return to Norway.